 Stream buffers are vegetated areas along streams that reduce erosion, sedimentation and pollution of water (US EPA 2012a).
 Two tree planting initiatives were offered to landowners in the Lower Monocacy River watershed.
-These initiatives were completely voluntary to landowners with a goal of re-establishing forested corridors along as many streams as possible.
+These initiatives were completely voluntary to landowners with a goal of re-establishing forested corridors along as many streams as possible utilizing native tree stocks.